pcroland/pptu/README.md

 PassThePopcorn | `ptp`        | :warning: Dedicated servers only, requires staff approval

 ## Usage
-Place cookies in `~/.local/share/pymkt/cookies/TRACKER.txt` where `TRACKER` is the 3-letter code of the tracker above (all lowercase).
+Place cookies in `~/.local/share/pymkt/cookies/TRACKER.txt` where `TRACKER` is the name of the tracker above (all lowercase).

 If you need to use a proxy (because you're uploading from a server for example),